 Data analysis and modelling

 The maximum number of bird species from both controls recorded on each counting midpoint was used as a response variable.
-We used generalised linear mixed models (GMMs) with a Poisson error distribution to test the effect of particular environmental variables on total bird species richness and species richness of generalist and specialist bird species in spruce-dominated production forests (1 ha plots in forest reserves were not included in this analysis).
-Study site ID [ID_study_site] was used as a random effect term to take into account that some study sites were closer together than others (3 study sites were sampled within the same stand).
-R command of full model as an example with total species richness: lme(Total_number_of_species ~ Age_SD + H_Trees+ NumBroadlLT70DBH +Elevation+Broadl_cover+Conifer_cover+Young_cover+AgeWMean+ClearCutDist+ NumLT70DBH, data = DATA, random = ~1|ID_study_site, method = "ML").
-The minimal adequate model (MAM) was selected via backward stepwise model selection (both methods were used to ensure the correctness of the selected model) by Akaike’s Information Criterion (AIC) using stepAIC function of the MASS package (Venables and Ripley, 2002) in R 4.0.3 (R Core Team, 2020).
-The normality of model residuals was assessed using Shapiro test of normality.
-Calculations were made using nlme package (Pinheiro et al., 2020).
+We used generalised linear mixed models (GLMMs, package lme4 in R) with a Poisson error distribution to evaluate the effect of environmental variables on total bird species richness and species richness of generalist and specialist bird species in spruce-dominated production forests (1 ha plots in forest reserves were not included in this analysis).
+Study site ID [ID_study_site] was used as a random intercept term to take into account that local communities sampled at individual sampling plots inside a given study site form an inter-connected metacommunity, and thus the corresponding observations are not independent.
+To check for possible multicollinearity, we computed variance inflection factors (function vif in the R package car, Fox & Weisberg, 2019) for all predictors and found large values for coniferous and broadleaved forest cover (8.2 resp.
+6.3).
+This was confirmed by high (and expectable) negative correlation between these two variables (r = -0.85).
+Therefore, we excluded coniferous forest cover from the list of model predictors.
+After fitting a full model with all predictors, we performed a backward stepwise model selection, excluding in each step the insignificant predictor with the largest p value in the Wald χ2 test comparing the model with and without the predictor.
+In the final model, we kept only predictors with p < 0.1.
+We checked possible overdispersion by Pearson’s χ2 test (R package performance, Lüdecke et al., 2021), and we evaluated the model performance by variance-function-based coefficient of determination (Zhang, 2020a) using function rsq from the R package rsq (Zhang, 2020b).

-To determine the threshold values of large broadleaved tree density (important for bird diversity), we divided densities of live broadleaved trees ≥ 70 cm DBH in spruce-dominated production forest into four categories: 0; 0<>1 (mean: 0.58); 1<>3 (mean: 1.89); 3<>9 (mean: 4.93) trees per ha (number and intervals of tree density were chosen with respect to the number of plots in each category) and compared the bird species richness of generalist, specialist, and total species richness between these density groups with species richness in forest reserves (R, mean: 22.8; SD: 10.4 broadleaved trees ≥ 70 cm DBH/ha) using generalised linear mixed models with a Poisson error distribution (ID of study site and the closest forest reserve was used as factor with random effect) and simultaneous comparison of density categories and adjustment of p-values for multiple testing by means of function glht, R package multcomp (Hothorn et al., 2008).
+To determine the threshold values of large broadleaved tree density (important for bird diversity), we divided densities of live broadleaved trees ≥ 70 cm DBH in spruce-dominated production forest into four categories: 0; 0<>1 (mean: 0.58); 1<>3 (mean: 1.89); 3<>9 (mean: 4.93) trees per ha (number and intervals of tree density were chosen with respect to the number of plots in each category) and compared the bird species richness of generalist, specialist, and total species richness between these density groups with species richness in forest reserves (R, mean: 22.8; SD: 10.4 broadleaved trees ≥ 70 cm DBH/ha) using generalised linear mixed models with a Poisson error distribution (ID of study site and the closest forest reserve were used as random intercept terms) and simultaneous comparison of density categories and adjustment of p-values for multiple testing by means of function glht, R package multcomp (Hothorn et al., 2008).

+In case of total bird species richness, our GLMM models resulted in a singular fit.
+Although this is commonly attributed to overly complex random effect structure (see Ben Bolker’s comments on the issue available at https://bbolker.github.io/mixedmodels-misc/glmmFAQ.html), this is obviously not our case (we have single random intercept).
+Another possible reason could be a low actual variation in bird species richness among the study sites.
+However, this variation was comparable both with variation of specialist species richness and generalist species richness, although we haven’t encountered a singular model fit for neither of these response variables.
+Moreover, the model outputs were in general accordance with outputs of the models for specialists and generalists, as well as with outputs of corresponding GLM models of total species richness (not reported).
+Therefore, we decided to report results of these GLMM models, ignoring their singular fits.